rust-lang-ru/translations/originals/announcements/2020-05-15-five-years-of-rust.md

 - Rust has been voted ["Most Loved Programming"][mlp] every year in the past four Stack Overflow developer surveys since it went 1.0.
-- We have served over 160TB of different versions of the compiler, tooling, and documentation in April alone!
+- We have served over 2.25 Petabytes (1PB = 1,000 TB) of different versions of the
+  compiler, tooling, and documentation this year alone!
-- In the same month we served over 22TB of crates to 227 million requests on crates.io.
+- In the same time we have served over 170TB of crates to roughly 1.8 billion requests on crates.io.

 [mlp]: https://insights.stackoverflow.com/survey/2019#most-loved-dreaded-and-wanted

 When Rust turned turned 1.0 you could count the number of companies that were using it in production on one hand.
-Today, it is being used by hundreds of tech companies with some of the largest tech companies such as Apple, Dropbox, Facebook, Google, and Microsoft choosing to use Rust for its performance, reliability, and productivity in their projects.
+Today, it is being used by hundreds of tech companies with some of the largest tech companies such as Apple, Amazon, Dropbox, Facebook, Google, and Microsoft choosing to use Rust for its performance, reliability, and productivity in their projects.

 ## Conclusion